epwalsh/obsidian.nvim/README.md

     },
   },

+  -- Optional, if set to true, the specified mappings in the `mappings` -- table will overwrite existing ones.
+Otherwise a warning is printed -- and the mappings are not applied. overwrite_mappings = false,

   -- Optional, customize how names/IDs for new notes are created. note_id_func = function(title)
     -- Create note IDs in a Zettelkasten format with a timestamp and a suffix.